-The lymphatic system stretches all across the human body, which helps clear waste, toxins and bacteria from systems and exterminates them, preserving the biological integrity of your organs.
-Specifically, the lymphatic system is comprised of lymph fluid, lymph nodes and over six hundred lymph vessels, along with other organs and glands.
+The lymphatic system stretches all across the human body, which helps clear waste, toxins, and bacteria from systems and exterminates them, preserving the biological integrity of your organs.
+Specifically, the lymphatic system is comprised of lymph fluid, lymph nodes, and over six hundred lymph vessels, along with other organs and glands.

 The Spleen: The Core of the Lymphatic System

 All the lymph vessels of the lymphatic system flow back to the spleen, the biggest organ in the lymphatic system.
-The spleen is the primary modulator of the lymph system, controlling levels of white blood cells, red blood cells and overall blood volume in the human body.
+The spleen is the primary modulator of the lymph system, controlling levels of white blood cells, red blood cells, and overall blood volume in the human body.

 Can I Live Without My Spleen?

-The spleen is vital, but it is possible to live without the spleen, though the body is at significantly greater risk for disease, infections and other highly dangerous health issues.
-The spleen is sometimes damaged or destroyed as a result of major traumas such as car wrecks.
+The spleen is vital, but it is possible to live without the spleen, though the body is at significantly higher risk for disease, infections, and other highly dangerous health issues.
+The spleen is sometimes damaged or destroyed as a result of significant traumas such as car wrecks.

 Lymph Fluid and Lymph Vessels

 These lymph vessels act as small veins specifically designed to ship lymph fluid and the contents within it from the cells to the lymph nodes of the neck.
-Lymph fluid carries absorbed toxins and bacteria and ships it out of the body.
+Lymph fluid carries absorbed toxins and bacteria and sends it out of the body.

 These capillaries connect to tiny structures known as collecting ducts, which then ship lymph fluid to the subclavian veins, both of which are located in the neck.
 These smaller veins then connect to the superior vena cava, which is responsible for transporting blood from the upper portion of the body and circulates it directly to the heart.

-If there are any issues with the lymphatic system, this directly impacts the ability of the body to filter out waste and can lead to sepsis and other diseases which are caused by a poorly circulating or malfunctioning lymphatic system.
+If there are any issues with the lymphatic system, this directly impacts the ability of the body to filter out waste and can lead to sepsis and other diseases that are caused by a poorly circulating or malfunctioning lymphatic system.

 What are the Specific Functions of the Lymphatic System?

-It's important to note that there are a lot of things that we don't know about how the human body works, but the following are just some of the important things that the lymphatic system does for the human body:
+It's important to note that there are a lot of things that we don't know about how the human body works, but the following are just some of the essential things that the lymphatic system does for the human body: